bipiane/api-node-terraform/README.md

 - Create specific profile (aws user) to operate with Terraform.
 - Create private subnets to deploy EC2 instances.
+- Create a golden AMI to speed up the launch time.
 - Consider creating a NAT gateway.
 - Implement GitHub Actions.
 - Add logs to S3.